Skip to content

 We are keen to receive applications from qualified/experienced Educational Psychologists as well as those currently enrolled on an educational psychology doctoral training programme (Years 2 and 3).
 At the point of employment, successful applicants will need to be professionally qualified and registered with the Health and Care Professions Council (HCPC) or awaiting confirmation of this post-training.

-For an informal chat about the role, please contact Jane Marriott (Interim Principal Educational Psychologist) on 01908 257974 or at education.psychology@milton-keynes.gov.uk.
+If you are interested and would like an informal discussion about the role, please contact Jane Marriott, Interim Principal Educational Psychologist, on 01908 252116.

 Main Responsibility